pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 - all delivered results are evaluated and match the agreed tasks and milestones
 - payment takes place within four weeks after results are delivered

+If at any milestone in the project, the network steward deems funds to have been misappropriated, or used to the detrement of the PKT community or to overall society, the network steward may reject the milestone and suspend funding of the project until all concerns have been addressed to the satisfaction of the network steward.

 ## Disclosure

 I hereby submit this application in good faith and I attest that I have made no effort, nor do I intend to make effort, influence the Network Steward to accept this or any other project I have submitted.